merveilles/The-Town/README.md

   - _Clarification_: Explicit furry art, or depictions of anthropomorphized animals who have the mental capacity to consent, is allowed.
 However, depictions (and especially photography) of animals who cannot consent is not allowed at all.
 If capacity to consent is unclear, removal of a piece of content will be left to the administrators.

 - Pedophilia (or any sexualized depiction of children or young animals)

-### Blocked Domains

-Merveilles.town restricts content from some domains.
-This instance is intended to be a quiet, peaceful place to work on projects.
-To keep it that way, we restrict content from domains that go against our rules and Code of Conduct preemptively.
-Please refer to the [blocklist](https://github.com/merveilles/The-Town/blob/master/docs/DOMAIN_BLOCKS.md) to see the full list.

 ## Common Hashtags